 A. M. Dassu firmly believes in philanthropy and in expressing individuality.
 She is a lover of good food, art, architecture and happiness.
 Oh and you may have noticed she also loves wearing hats!

-Boy, Everywhere was published in the UK and commonwealth in October 2020 and will be published in hardback in the US in March 2021.
+Boy, Everywhere was published in the UK and commonwealth in October 2020 and in hardback in the US in April 2021.
 You can order it here.
 She is represented by Jennifer Laughran at the Andrea Brown Literary Agency.